Welcome to University Student Housing!

 • Students are prohibited from throwing any object out of room windows, or the window of any public area or lounge in the building.

-• Students are prohibited from removing window screens, whether in a residence hall room or public area.
+• Students are prohibited from removing window screens, whether in a student room or public area.
 Removal of the window screen is a safety violation, and a charge will be assessed for its replacement/maintenance.
 Disciplinary action may be taken.
-Report any lost, damaged, or stolen screens immediately to your hall’s community desk, Resident Advisor, or Community Director.
+Report any lost, damaged, or stolen screens immediately to your hall’s front desk, Resident Advisor, or Community Director.

 Hall Security

 Security procedures such as desk staffing, security patrols, and restricted-access plans are regularly reviewed and open to changes and improvements.
 Students are expected to observe restricted access protocols and cooperate with programs designed to maintain the security of residents.
 Propping of entrance doors is prohibited.
-The Montana State University Police Department (994-2121 or 911) is on duty 24 hours per day, seven days a week.
+The Montana State University Police Department (911) is on duty 24 hours per day, seven days a week.

 Keys and Room Access